-It has provisionally found that there are a combination of features of the markets for PCAs, business current accounts (BCAs) and SME lending (in each of Great Britain and Northern Ireland) that give rise to adverse effects on competition.
-These features relate to low levels of customer engagement, barriers to accessing and assessing information, barriers to switching and incumbency advantages, and multiple account holdings with the same banks (for instance, current account, business account and an SME lending product) (Office, n.d.).
+It has found that there is a combination of features of the markets for PCAs, business current accounts ("BCAs") and SME lending that give rise to adverse effects on competition.
+These features relate to low levels of customer engagement, barriers to accessing and assessing information, barriers to switching and incumbency advantages, and multiple account holdings with the same banks (for instance, current account, business account and an SME lending product).

-The remedies it proposed in its notice involve measures to promote engagement and prompt searching and switching behaviour, as well as measures to make it easier for SMEs to shop around between lenders.
-In particular, the CMA is proposing measures to facilitate comparisons between providers, make it easier to open Business Current Accounts and to improve the switching process (Office, Cabinet Office, n.d.).
+The remedies it has proposed involve measures to promote engagement and prompt searching and switching behaviour, measures to make it easier for SMEs to shop around between lenders, changes to the governance of CASS, and remedies for PCA overdraft customers.
+In particular, the CMA is proposing measures to facilitate comparisons between providers, make it easier to open BCAs and to improve the switching process32.

-The implementation of the Open Banking API should allow new services to develop, including those that could help customers switch to products better suited to their needs, with less consumer effort required.
+The CMA has also announced it will make an Order requiring 9 high street banks33 to - by January 2018 - adopt and maintain common API standards through which they will share data with other providers and third parties.
+To that end the banks are required to set up and fund an Implementation Entity with a suitably qualified, independent chair.
+They are also required to provide open data such as product data, branch and ATM location by Q1 2017.
+This implementation of the Open Banking Standard API should allow new services to develop, including those that could help customers switch to products better suited to their needs, with less consumer effort required.
 Thus use of algorithms could improve consumers' ability to 'assess' the market.
 (However it will rely on more post-sale product information to be made available to effect the most meaningful change in the market).